Tendinitis (Tendonitis)

 Consult a healthcare provider if you experience any of the following:

-- You heard a pop or snap (possible tendon rupture)
+- Sudden sharp pain or a "pop" (possible tendon rupture)

 Talk to a Healthcare Provider